MellowMarsh/Maps-React/README.md

 * google-maps-react for primary map display

 ## Features
-This is a list of Mcdonald's cafe in the Killeen, Tx area.
+This is a list of local fast food locations in the Killeen, Tx area.
 These locations display as markers on the map.
 Click a marker to see website information and location.
-Click on the hamburger button to see the list of McDondald's cafe.
+Click on the hamburger button to see the list of Fast Food Locations.

 ## Setup:
 * Run `npm install`